Is Wicked suitable for kids? Family review of the movie and theatre show

 How old should your child be to really enjoy Wicked – and not be scared?
-We watched the show with a range of ages in the theatre to find out
+With the release of the highly anticipated Wicked movie, starring Cynthia Erivo and Ariana Grande, alongside the long-running theatre production, we explore whether this magical tale is suitable for young audiences.

 It has witches, monkeys, magic, dramatic songs, amazing costumes and some astonishing theatrical effects.
-It sounds like a perfect family show, yet there’s lots of online discussion about how old children should be to see it.
+It sounds like a perfect family show, yet there’s lots of online discussion about how old children should be to see Wicked - both the theatre show and the new movie.

 Written as a prequel to The Wizard of Oz, it tells the back story of the Witches of Oz – Glinda the Good and the Wicked Witch of the West, asking the question, ‘Is someone born wicked, or is wickedness thrust upon them?’